mshahat/flogo-components/README.md

 ### Activities
 * [randomnumber](activity/randomnumber): Generate a random unique number between the min and max value
 * [randomstring](activity/randomstring): Generate a random string consisting with the length you specify
+* [addtodate](activity/addtodate): Adds a specified number of days to either the current date or a chosen date